AlchaarAiya/Robot_Controller/README.md

 The chatbot gives the user the option to choose whether to control the arm or the base, and it gives options to make the process easier for the user.

+The JSON file for the chatbot was also added to this project.

 The robot arm has 6 motors,
 and the user can control the arm by setting the angle for each motor using this project.